Why do we need a DNA?

 Yes - we break things while moving fast, but we fix it even faster!
 Sign at Facebook

-released on their own, and can bring value on their own.
+that can be released on their own, and can bring value on

 An example of that principle is this DNA document itself!
 When we understood that we want to formally define our DNA, a quick doc was written up in a couple of hours, with many naively stated points, and 'please contribute more here' types of ideas.
 That document was uploaded to our website under http://hola.org/dna for everyone to see, immediately and transparently.
 From that point on, many people read and improved, erased, and added to make this document better with every iteration.
 Even today, it is still work in progress...